Bertelsmann Stiftung: Funding

 The Bertelsmann Stiftung is funded primarily by dividends from the Bertelsmann Group.
 The Bertelsmann Stiftung holds its shares in the Bertelsmann Group indirectly through Johannes Mohn GmbH, in which it holds a majority interest.
 The foundation's Bertelsmann Group shares are solely capital shares; voting rights are held by the Bertelsmann Verwaltungsgesellschaft mbH.
 Additional funding comes from partnerships with other non-profit organizations, income from the foundation's assets and donations.
 The Bertelsmann Stiftung sets aside reserves as required by the relevant tax regulations in order to pursue its activities independently of current income.
-In 2020, these reserves amounted to €514 million.

-Since its establishment, the Bertelsmann Stiftung has invested a total of €1.7 billion in charitable work.
-In fiscal 2020, it received funds of around 13.5 million euros.
-Expenditures amounted to 73.8 million euros.
-The majority (€41.9 million) was spent on programs and special projects; €9 million were spent on administrative activities, €7 million on communication and €4.6 million on project-related services.
-In addition, the Bertelsmann Stiftung made grants to affiliated non-profit organizations in the amount of €11.3 million.
+Since its establishment, the Bertelsmann Stiftung has invested a total of €1.9 billion in charitable work.
+In fiscal 2023, it received funds of around 163 million euros.
+Expenditures amounted to 75.6 million euros.
+The majority (€38.7 million) was spent on programs and special projects; €9.4 million were spent on administrative activities, €5.4 million on communication and €4.5 million on project-related services.
+In addition, the Bertelsmann Stiftung made grants to affiliated non-profit organizations in the amount of €17.6 million.